Published: 16 Dec, 2020 CET.Updated: Fri 6 Jan 2023 12:48 CET

 On January 6th to celebrate Epiphany, Spaniards typically tuck into this Roscón de Reyes (also called rosca or rosco), a golden brioche shaped like a large doughnut decorated with candied fruit.

-The traditional sweet dough of a Roscón is scented with orange blossom and can be served with cream but for many it's best when dunked into steaming a mug of rich hot chocolate after an evening watching the Cabalgata – the lavish parades held across Spain on January 5th when the Three Kings distribute sweets and presents to children.
+The traditional sweet dough of a Roscón is scented with orange blossom and can be served with cream but for many it's best when dunked into a steaming mug of rich hot chocolate after an evening watching the Cabalgata – the lavish parades held across Spain on January 5th when the Three Kings distribute sweets and presents to children.

 The cakes, which symbolise the crowns worn by the Three Kings or Wise Men on their visit to baby Jesus, traditionally contain a little figurine for children as well as a dry fava bean.